 \section{Dirac equation in the extended minisuperspace}

-The idea of square-rooting the WDW equation can be found in Refs.~\cite{DHO,KO,SC,YH,HA,RAH} and others. \footnote{There is another example of applying supersymmetric quantum mechanics as another method for deriving first-order differential equations \cite{Graham1,Graham2,OSB,OPR,RB}.} In previous studies, arbitrariness inevitably remains in the treatment of the potential term in the conventional WDW equation.
-Our treatment to proceed is now clear: to use the Dirac equation in the extended minisuperspace instead of the WDW equation of Klein--Gordon-type.
+The idea of taking the square root of the WDW equation can be found in Refs.~\cite{DHO,KO,SC,YH,HA,RAH} and others. \footnote{There is another example of applying supersymmetric quantum mechanics as another method for deriving first-order differential equations \cite{Graham1,Graham2,OSB,OPR,RB}.} In previous studies, arbitrariness inevitably remains in the treatment of the potential term in the conventional WDW equation.
+Our treatment on how to proceed is now clear; to use the Dirac equation in the extended minisuperspace instead of the WDW equation of Klein-Gordon-type.
 In this case, the possible form of the equation is fixed from the covariance in the extended minisuperspace.
-Also note that the Dirac equation (without mass term) has conformal covariance. \footnote{See, for instance, Ref.~\cite{Hijazi}.} We suppose that the gauge choice is the same as in the previous section, i.e., we adopt $G_{MN}$ as the metric of the extended minisuperspace, though there is no guarantee that the choice of the metric will commonly make the equation easy to solve.
+Also note that the Dirac equation (without the mass term) has conformal covariance. \footnote{See, for instance, Ref.~\cite{Hijazi}.} We suppose that the gauge choice is the same as in the previous section, i.e., we adopt $G_{MN}$ as the metric of the extended minisuperspace, though there is no guarantee that the choice of the metric will commonly make the equation easy to solve.

 The Dirac-like equation in the extended minisuperspace can be written down as